Constitution, Code of Ethics & By-Laws

-Expenditures of monies from the Treasurer may be made only with the concurrence of the officers of the organization.
+Expenditures of monies from the Treasury may be made only with the concurrence of the officers of the organization.
 Expenses incurred by an officer shall be at their discretion with the understanding that reimbursement for those expenses incurred is contingent upon the approval of the elected officers.
-If disagreement exists as to the correctness of expenditures, the President shall take a vote of the other three officers.
-Approval of the expenditure requires the approval of two officers.
-A report of expenses incurred and paid shall be rendered at each annual meeting by the Secretary-Treasurer.
+If disagreement exists as to the correctness of expenditures, the President shall take a vote of the other three officers, with the President abstaining from voting..
+Approval of the expenditure requires the approval of two of the three officers.
+A report of all revenues & expenses incurred and paid for the last fiscal year shall be rendered at each annual meeting by the Secretary-Treasurer.

 ARTICLE IX - EXPULSION OF MEMBERSHIP

 Any member found to have violated the Code of Ethics of NASRDS or to have committed a disparaging act to the Organization, including a conviction of a felony, may be considered for loss of membership.
 If recommended by the Ethics Committee and concurred with by the officers, the investigated party will be notified and a motion for expulsion will be made at the next annual meeting.
 Upon a majority vote of the members present, membership may be withdrawn or continued as directed by the vote.

 Each year, the Secretary/Treasurer shall be responsible for making a Final Seniority Report.
 The Final Seniority Report shall be available to all members through the NASRDS website.
 Log in information shall be made available to all members in good standing.

 The Fiscal year is defined as the period from June 1-May 31.